Gheorghe Tattarescu

-Gheorghe Tattarescu ([ˈɡe̯orɡe tataˈresku]; October 1818 – October 24, 1894) was a Moldavian, later Romanian painter and a pioneer of neoclassicism in his country's modern painting.
+Gheorghe Tattarescu ([ˈɡe̯orɡe tataˈresku]; October 1818 – October 24, 1894) was a Romanian painter and a pioneer of neoclassicism in his country's modern painting.

 Biography

 Early life and studies

 Tattarescu was born in Focşani in 1818.
 He began as an apprentice to his uncle Nicolae Teodorescu, a church painter.
 He studied at the Painting School from Buzău, when Teodorescu moved there.
 The Orthodox Bishop of Buzău, Chesarie Căpățână, helped him obtain a scholarship in Rome, where he was taught by professors from the Accademia di San Luca.
 While there, Tattarescu made copies of paintings by Raphael, Bartolomé Estéban Murillo, Salvatore Rosa, and Guido Reni.

 Political activities

 Tattarescu was a participant in the 1848 Revolution in Wallachia.
 After the revolution, he painted portraits of Romanian revolutionaries in exile such as Gheorghe Magheru, Ştefan Golescu, and, in 1851, that of Nicolae Bălcescu (in three almost identical versions).
-Romantic nationalist ideals were the inspiration for his allegorical compositions with revolutionary themes in Romania's rebirth (1849), the patriotic Principalities' Unification (1857) and February 11 - The Modern Romania (1866).
+Romantic nationalist ideals were the inspiration for his allegorical compositions with revolutionary themes in Romania's rebirth (1849), the patriotic Principalities' Unification (1857) and February 11 – The Modern Romania (1866).